chetverovod/wavaugmentate/README.md

 ![Augmented signal](./pictures/example_1_augmented_signal.png)

-The same code as chain of operations, Example 2:
+The same code as a chain of operations, Example 2:

 ```Python